mattjmcnaughton/nuage/docs/playbooks/ssl-certs.md

 5. Upload the certs to s3 (can use `docker cp` to copy off the container if we forgot to mount a volume).
   - Store in `s3://g-mattjmcnaughton/ssl/DOMAIN/...`
-  - NOTE: Should we be storing these certs as encrypted on s3?
+  - NOTE: When using `aws s3 cp` ensure we specify `--sse AES256` flag.
+    - Eventually, we should set up a policy that everything we write to our s3 buckets must be encrypted.
 6. Shred the ssl certs on the host and kill the container we used to generate them.
 7. Run `terraform destroy` in the orchestration directory.